Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Mornings can be tricky.
-You may like to imagine yourself leisurely taking yourself through stretches, scribbling peacefully in your gratitude journals and sipping tea in soft, white sheets, the reality is that most mornings you’re more likely to be silently cursing your alarm clock and groggily fiddling with the coffee machine before you can even think about taking time for yourself at some point during the day.
+You may like to imagine yourself leisurely taking yourself through stretches, scribbling peacefully in your gratitude journal, and sipping tea from your luxuriously soft white sheets, the reality is that most mornings you’re more likely to silently curse your alarm clock and groggily fiddle with the coffee machine before you can even think about taking time for yourself at some point during the day.

-Did you know that we are taller upon waking than when we go to sleep?
-According to research, this is because we are fighting against gravity as we move throughout the day, which flattens the discs (the cushioning) between each vertebra.
+Why this morning stretch helps: According to research, we are taller upon waking than when we go to sleep.
+This is because we’re fighting against gravity as we move throughout the day, which flattens the discs, or cushioning, between each vertebra.
 Side bending is a lovely way to feel into that extra space your rest has afforded.

-Why this morning stretch helps: This posture helps to gently release your hips, beginning the process of getting you into your legs so that you can stand confidently in your self and in your day.
-What’s more, resting your hands on your low belly is also a great way to start to bring breath and awareness into your power center, the 3rd chakra, which is related to your sense of self.
+Why this morning stretch helps: This posture helps to gently release your hips, which in turn brings mobility to your legs so you can stand tall in your self and in your day.
+Resting your hands on your low belly is also a great way to start to bring breath and awareness into your manipura, which is your navel chakra, which is related to your sense of confidence and self.

-How-to: From a supine Tadasana shape, bend your right knee and pull your right foot up toward the inside of your left thigh.
-Allow your right thigh to lengthen open, sinking into your bed for a mild inner thigh release.
-Rest your two hands on your low belly and take deep full breaths into your abdomen, beginning to stoke the fire of your core.
-Stay here for 10-15 breaths, then switch sides.
+How-to: From a supine Tadasana (Mountain Pose, bend your right knee and bring your right foot toward the inside of your left thigh.
+Allow your right thigh to release open and sink into your bed for a mild inner thigh release.
+Rest your hands on your low belly and take deep, full breaths into your abdomen, beginning to stoke the fire of your core.
+Stay here for 10-15 breaths before you switch sides.

-In this first seated pose, it is helpful to come to the edge of your bed.
-This hip-opener can be done seated upright or with your chest folded forward for a deeper outer hip stretch.
-This stretch for the outer hip is especially helpful for people who commute to work in cars or seated on trains, and for those who will end up sitting for long periods of time at work.
+Why this morning stretch helps: This hip-opener can be done seated upright or with your chest folded forward for a deeper outer hip stretch.
+This stretch for the outer hip is especially helpful if you commute to work or remain seated for long periods of time.

-How-to: Begin at the edge of your bed, with both feet hip-width distance apart.
+How-to: Begin seated at the edge of your bed, with both feet hip-width distance apart.
 Cross your right ankle over your left thigh and sit upright.
-Take a few breaths here, stretching slowly.
-If you would like, bring your hands to Prayer Pose at your chest and fold forward at your hip crease to deepen the release of your right hip.
-Continue to reach your chest bone away from your hips to lengthen your spine.
+Take a few breaths here, slowly allowing your hip to stretch.
+If you would like, bring your hands to Prayer Pose at your chest and fold forward at your hip crease to increase the release of your right hip.
+Lengthen through your spine and reach your chest away from your hips and toward the wall in front of you.
 Stay here for 15 breaths, then come upright and switch sides.

-Why this morning stretch helps: With this posture, you’ll combine breath with movement to start waking up not just your body, but also your mind.
+Why this morning stretch helps: With this posture, you’ll combine breath with movement to start waking up your mind as well as your body.

-How-to: Start at the edge of your bed with your feet hip-width distance apart.
-Hold the front of your shins, and on an inhalation, arch your spine, drawing your tailbone back and lifting your chest and gaze up.
-On an exhalation, round your spine, pulling your sit bones underneath you, doming your upper back, and dropping your chin to your chest.
-Repeat 10 rounds.
+How-to: Begin seated at the edge of your bed with your feet hip-distance apart.
+Place your hands on your knees or shins and on an inhalation, arch your spine and lift your chest as you gaze up.
+On an exhalation, round your spine and pull your sit bones underneath you, doming your upper back and dropping your chin to your chest.
+Repeat 10 times.

 Seated Forward Fold (Uttanasana)

-Why this morning stretch helps: Take this last precious moment to get quiet and really check in with what you want to bring to your day.
-Drawing your heart forward symbolizes leading with your heart and releasing your head toward the floor symbolizes letting the mind get quiet.
+Why this morning stretch helps: Take this last precious moment to get quiet and really be with what you want to bring to your day.
+Drawing your heart forward symbolizes leading with your heart and releasing your head toward the floor symbolizes letting your mind get quiet.

 How-to: Sit on the edge of your bed and on an inhalation, reach your arms overhead.
 On an exhalation, fold forward at your hips.
-You may want to turn your feet out slightly, as it helps to fold a little deeper.
+You may want to turn your feet out slightly to help you fold a little deeper.
 Walk your arms forward on your fingertips and use your hands to draw your heart forward.
 Allow your head to hang, releasing the back of your neck, and most importantly, bowing humbly to your heart.
 Stay here for 15 deep breaths.